Solid Waste Services Department

 News and Events

-- Coming in June!
-Look out for your waste and recycling calendar for 2016-17.
+- Look for your waste and recycling calendar for 2016-17 in the mail.
 This year's calendar will have a slightly different look...same service.
+Download Schedules.

 - To find your collection day, visit the Service Schedule page and enter your address.